Theekshana-z/Security-Report-Winlanka-Hospital-Pvt-Ltd--Group-Assignment/README.md

 * **Methodology**: The approach and tools used during the assessment.
 * **Findings**: Identified vulnerabilities and their potential impact.
 * **Recommendations**: Suggested remediation actions to mitigate risks.

-l free to customize this template further to better fit your project's specifics.